lowRISC/opentitan/doc/ug/getting_started_fpga.md

 The resulting bitstream is located at `build/lowrisc_systems_top_earlgrey_nexysvideo_0.1/synth-vivado/lowrisc_systems_top_earlgrey_nexysvideo_0.1.bit`.

-## Create an FPGA bitstream loaded with boot rom elf
+## Updating an FPGA bitstream with a new ROM

+When creating an FPGA bitstream, the existing `rom.vmem` is used to construct the FPGA ROM.
+To expedite developement on FPGA, it is possible to update ROM contents without building another bitstream from scratch.
-This uses FPGA splice flow to load SW boot rom contents onto FPGA BRAMs and creates a embedded FPGA bitstream.
+To do so, the FPGA splice flow is used to load new boot ROM contents into FPGA and create a new embedded FPGA bitstream.
-Script assumes there is a pre-generated fpga bit file in the build directory at `build/lowrisc_systems_top_earlgrey_nexysvideo_0.1/synth-vivado/lowrisc_systems_top_earlgrey_nexysvideo_0.1.bit`.
+The script assumes there is a pre-generated FPGA bitstream in the build directory at `build/lowrisc_systems_top_earlgrey_nexysvideo_0.1/synth-vivado/lowrisc_systems_top_earlgrey_nexysvideo_0.1.bit`.
-The SW boot rom mem file is auto generated.
+The updated `rom.vmem` file is auto generated as part of this flow.

-* Usage:
+See example below

 ```console
 $ cd $REPO_TOP
 $ ./util/fpga/splice_nexysvideo.sh
 ```

-The resulting updated bitfile is located at the same place as raw vivado bitfile with a name `splice.bit` appended at `build/lowrisc_systems_top_earlgrey_nexysvideo_0.1/synth-vivado/lowrisc_systems_top_earlgrey_nexysvideo_0.1.splice.bit`
+After the script is successfully run, `build/lowrisc_systems_top_earlgrey_nexysvideo_0.1/synth-vivado/lowrisc_systems_top_earlgrey_nexysvideo_0.1.bit` is automatically updated.
+The original bitstream is moved to `build/lowrisc_systems_top_earlgrey_nexysvideo_0.1/synth-vivado/lowrisc_systems_top_earlgrey_nexysvideo_0.1.bit.orig`.

 ## Flash the bitstream onto the FPGA